Student Support Services

 English Language Learners

 Sentinel’s goal is to prepare the students prior to entry into regular classes, and to support them in integrated classes.
-As well, additional ELL time will be spent on introducing students to the societal norms and expectations of the community, province and country.
+As well, additional ELL time will be spent on introducing students to the societal norms and expectations of the community, province, and country.

 Learning Support Centre

 This class serves students who are experiencing mild to moderate difficulties in learning in one or more academic areas.
 The primary role of the Learning Support Centre (LSC) is to help students succeed in the classroom and in independent learning.
 Students receive instruction in organizational skills and study skills while they complete assignments and prepare for tests.
 Where applicable, students are encouraged to develop compensatory skills to minimize the effect of a challenging condition in learning.
 The Learning Support teacher contacts the student’s classroom teachers on how best to facilitate learning for the student.
 Evaluations are based on student effort, organization, and effective use of time to complete work.
 Referrals are made by teachers and/or counsellors in consultation with the parents.
 Students may be enrolled in this class for a year or a term.
-The Learning Centre has a supportive and positive atmosphere and is open to all Sentinel students.
+The Learning Centre has a supportive and positive atmosphere and is open to all Sentinel students some noon hours and after school.